User Frequently Asked Questions

 It’s easy.
 You can:

-- If offered through your company, logon to our password-protected EAP website to get to our Wellness Library, where you will find hundreds of articles about all kinds of topics from adoption to wills
+- Self-Help Wellness Library, where you will find hundreds of articles about all kinds of topics from adoption to wills

 When can I call?